jensdpersson/datalogjs/README.md

  Usage
  -------

- //The theory collects rules and calculates results. var program = new datalog.Program();
+ //The program collects rules and calculates results.

+ var program = new datalog.Program();

-//The parser converts datalog source text to rules usable by the Theory. var parser = new datalog.Parser();
+//The parser converts datalog source text to rules usable by the Theory.

+var parser = new datalog.Parser();

-// Parser emits some events when parsing parser.on('rule', function(rule){
+// Parser emits some events when parsing

+parser.on('rule', function(rule){
 	program.addRule(rule);
 });

 parser.on('syntaxError', function(error){
     console.log(error);
 });

 parser.on('success', function(){
     //Now we can query